rbutenuth/fpl/doc/lambdas-and-funcions.md

 )
 ```

-Computing the `if` and the `else` part and then deciding wich one will be returned would result in an
+Computing the `if` and the `else` part and then deciding which one will be returned would result in an
 endless recursion.
 Lazy evaluation makes this function possible!

 ## Optional Arguments and Variable Argument Lists